Sunshine (2007 film): Plot

-Corazon calculates that there is only enough oxygen left for four of the five survivors to reach the Sun.
-The group reluctantly decides to have Mace kill Trey, but discovers Trey has already committed suicide.
-With the remaining crew somewhat relieved that they will now at least make the trip to the Sun, Capa is informed by Icarus that there is still not enough oxygen to complete the mission because an unknown fifth person is on board the ship.
-Capa investigates and discovers an insane and disfigured Pinbacker, who is revealed to have been behind the decoupling of the airlocks.
-Pinbacker attacks, wounds, and pursues Capa into the airlock, who seals it from his side.
-Pinbacker locks his side of the airlock to trap Capa, then kills Corazon and removes the four mainframes from their coolant baths, shutting down the ship's computer, before going after Cassie.
+With five crew members remaining, Corazon calculates that there is only enough oxygen for four people to reach the Sun.
+The group reluctantly votes to have Mace kill Trey, but discover Trey has already committed suicide.
+With the remaining crew somewhat relieved that they can succeed, Icarus II warns Capa that they will not have enough oxygen as there are still five crew members on board.
+Capa investigates and discovers Pinbacker, who boarded from Icarus I and caused the decoupling of the two ships.
+Pinbacker wounds and pursues Capa, who secures himself in the airlock, only for Pinbacker to trap him inside.
+Pinbacker kills Corazon and raises the Icarus II mainframes from their coolant baths, disabling the ship's computer.
+Mace triggers mainframe resets from within two baths, but the third mainframe crushes his leg and traps him in the bath.
+Freezing to death, Mace begs Capa to complete the mission over the radio.